 From the tram station, it’s only a short walk to the beach.
-Well, I am referring to the start of this very long beach that you can see in photos in this post.
-You don’t need to go too far down the beach and it will also be easier for you when you have to come back.
+Well, I am referring to the beginning of this very long beach that you can see in the photos in this post.
+You don’t need to go too far down the beach and it will also be easier for you when you have to go back.

 One more important and useful observation is that there are no free beach umbrellas.
-You will either have to rent one or to bring yours, if you don’t want to burn in the sun.
+You will either have to rent one or you can bring yours, if you don’t want to burn in the sun.

-The Lara Beach is very long and it stretches for many kilometres.
-There, you will find the biggest and the most luxurious hotel complexes, plus many other smaller hotels.
-A friend of mine took me to see these resorts one evening.
+This beach is very long and it stretches for many kilometres.
+You will find the biggest and the most luxurious hotel complexes there, plus many other smaller hotels.
+One evening, a friend of mine took me to see these resorts.
 They are big and impressive, although I wouldn’t choose to spend my holiday in any of them.
-I prefer more intimate, atmospheric places with character, like a hotel where I stayed in the Old Town.
+I prefer more intimate, atmospheric places with a character, like the hotel where I stayed in the Old Town.

 One clear advantage of staying in a hotel at the Lara Beach is that you step out of the hotel and you are on the beach.
 But, I don’t know if there is anything to do there in the evening.
-I don’t know if you can easily find restaurants to go for dinner and also bars and other forms of evening entertainment.
+I don’t know if you can easily find restaurants, bars and other forms of evening entertainment.